RIAPS/app.IMCP/README.md

 - **Dependencies exclusive to Target Nodes**:
   * Configure UART
     1. SSH into the target node.
-    1. Check kernel version.
-This repo was developed and tested with kernal 5.10.168-ti-rt-r71.
+    2. Check kernel version.
+This repo was developed and tested with kernel 5.10.168-ti-rt-r71.
         ```bash
         $ uname -r
         5.10.168-ti-rt-r71
         ```
-    1. Add the following to `/boot/uEnv.txt`.
-Note that the path to the dtbo file may be different depending on the kernel version.
+    3. Add the following to `/boot/uEnv.txt`.
+Note that the path to the `dtbo` file may be different depending on the kernel version.
         ```bash
         enable_uboot_overlays=1
         uboot_overlay_addr4=/usr/lib/linux-image-5.10.168-ti-rt-r71/overlays/BB-UART1-00A0.dtbo